NCC-CNC/wtw-data-prep2/README.md

-# wtw-data-prep2
+# Where To Work Data Prep (wtw-data-prep2)
-Core R pipeline for generating WTW projects, supported by a custom ArcGIS toolbox for including regional data.
+R pipeline for generating WTW projects, supported by a custom ArcGIS toolbox for including regional data.
 **Refer to the Where To Work Data Prep Manual for complete instructions.**